Radiative corrections for factorized jet observables in heavy ion collisions: Introduction

 There are also formulations of SCET (known as SCET$_G$) treating the Glauber gluon, which is a type of mode appearing in forward scattering, as a background field induced by the medium interacting with an energetic jet.
 By making use of the collinear sector of the corresponding EFT, this formalism has been used to address the question of jet quenching in the medium \cite{Ovanesyan:2011kn,Chien:2015hda,Ovanesyan:2011xy,Chien:2015vja,Kang:2014xsa}.
 I will use a modern approach using a new EFT for forward scattering that has been developed recently \cite{Rothstein:2016bsq} which also uses the Glauber mode to write down contact operators between the soft and collinear momentum degrees of freedom which is ideally suited for the situation we want to study.

-As was shown in \cite{Vaidya:2020lih}, this approach gives a manifestly gauge invariant definition for the factorized functions.
-A consequence of this, which I will show in this paper is that it captures important radiative corrections which are otherwise absent in previous EFT formulations.
+\cite{Vaidya:2020cyi} looked at the transverse momentum spread of a single energetic quark as a function of the time of propagation through the QGP medium.
+However for a realistic description of the system, we also need to account for the initial hard interaction that creates the energetic quark which is dressed with radiation from the subsequent parton shower which accounts for any vacuum evolution of the jet along with any medium interactions.

+Combining SCET with Open quantum systems, a factorization formula for a illustrative jet substructure observable taking into account the hard interaction and subsequent parton shower was derived in \cite{Vaidya:2020lih} for an idealized case of a long lived dilute medium.
+This paper introduced a universal medium structure function for the Quark Gluon Plasma in analogy with a PDF for hadron structure along with a medium induced jet function.
+Radiative corrections corresponding to elastic collisions of the jet with the medium were calculated in this paper and shown to be UV finite.

+In this paper, I will present the results for radiative corrections from medium induced radiation.
+I will show, for the first time that these corrections induce rapidity and UV divergences in the medium structure and jet functions which help determine the Renormalization Group(RG) evolution of these functions.
+The solution for these RG equations helps resum logarithms of widely separated scales which form the dominant corrections compared to those from elastic collisions.
+I will discuss the numerical impact of resummation on the mean free path of the jet in the medium.

 The long term goal is to develop a theoretically robust formalism for calculating jet substructure observables for both light parton and heavy quark jets.
 For example, the bottom quark jets have been identified as an effective probe of the QGP medium and will be experimentally studied at LHC, as well as by the sPHENIX collaboration at RHIC.
 There has been recent work on computing jet substructure observables for heavy quark jets in the context of proton-proton collisions \cite{Lee:2019lge,Makris:2018npl}.
 The objective would then be to compute the same observables in heavy ion collisions and study modifications caused by the medium.